arash28134/opengl-procedural-terrain/README.md

    ```sh
    cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake
    ```
-   (You can also set the VCPKG_ROOT environment variable to your vcpkg directory and run CMake without the toolchain file argument. the first method is more recommended)
+   (You can also set the VCPKG_ROOT environment variable to your vcpkg directory and run CMake without the toolchain file argument.
+The first method is more recommended however)

 3. **Build**
    ```sh